-With people being so different all around the word and with so many people having such varying tastes, as engagement ring and wedding ring specialists we need to stock a style of ring to suit everyone’s taste.
-We like to be able to (try) and cater for all ladies needs and carry a very wide and very varied range of styles of rings with varying stones sizes, stone shapes, stone colours.
+People are so different all around the world and so many people have such varying tastes.
+As engagement ring and wedding ring specialists we need to stock a style of ring to suit everyone’s taste.
+We like to be able to cater for all needs.
+So we stock a very wide and very varied range of styles of rings.
+These with varying stone sizes, stone shapes, and stone colours.
 We also stock various metals such as gold platinum and palladium.
-Micro details such as milgrain and filigree may also be added to almost any ring once a ring is completed or at the construction stage.
+Micro details such as migraine pain and filigree may also be added to almost any ring once a ring is completed or at the construction stage.
 There are Diamond Ring Settings for everyone.

 Stones may be set in a variety of ways which we are delighted to show you at your private appointment.
 Such styles include pave set, scallop set, channel set etc.

-Different styles and the way in which the stones are set have a major impact on how a rings looks on a finger and will effect the overall impression of the piece.
+Different styles and how the stones are set have a major impact on how a ring looks on a finger and will affect the overall impression of the piece.

-Here are a small selection of our settings and a little about the extra details.
+Here is a small selection of our settings and a little about the extra details.

-This beautiful setting is particularly popular with very active ladies who are hard wearing on their jewellery and would like to protect the diamond while maintain an active lifestyle.
-The diamond is set with a small lip of metal going all the widest point of the diamond called the girdle.
-This setting is smooth and will prevent the ring getting snagged or caught as a claw setting might.
-It is also very popular with the more brittle gemstones such as Emerald which may chip at the sides due to their softness.
-Even though this setting is considered to be a modern type of setting it is actually the earliest type of setting which has been found to have been used by the ancient Egyptians and Romans and Celts.
+This beautiful setting is particularly popular with very active ladies who are hard-wearing on their jewellery.
+They would like to protect the diamond while maintaining an active lifestyle.
+The diamond is set with a small lip of metal going all the widest point of the diamond.
+This is called called the girdle.
+This setting is smooth and will prevent the ring from getting snagged or caught as a claw setting might.
+It is also very popular with the more brittle gemstones such as emeralds which may chip at the sides due to their softness.
+Even though this setting is considered to be a modern type of setting it is the earliest type of setting which has been found to have been used by the ancient Egyptians and Romans and Celts.

 This wonderful classic traditional setting is also the most popular setting for engagement rings.
 The number of claws is usually four or six but can be as few as three claws/prongs and can be more unusually found in five or seven claws and as many as eight.
-Claws may be shaped into rounded shape, pointed shape, talon shaped.
+Claws may be shaped into rounded shapes, pointed shapes, or talon shapes.

 This quirky setting is a kind of hybrid between the claw setting and the rub-over/bezel setting.
-The corner setting is particularly popular if you have a stone such as a princess cut or marquise cut stone, which have pointed corners and which must be protected.
+The corner setting is particularly popular if you have a stone such as a princess cut or marquise cut stone.
+These stones have pointed corners and must be protected.
 Corner settings have the advantage that there is more security and less chance of the setting moving.

-Flush settings are sometimes called busnish settings and have become more popular in the past few decades and have been used for placing diamonds in an almost whimsical placement of random stones wherever a jeweller wished to place a stone on a setting.
-It involves boring our a conical shape into a setting where you wish a diamond/gem to be set and then placing the gem into that bore hole and then using a technique to secure the diamond into the position.
+Flush settings are sometimes called burnish settings and have become more popular in the past few decades and have been used for placing diamonds in an almost whimsical placement of random stones wherever a jeweller wished to place a stone on a setting.
+It involves boring out a conical shape into a setting where you wish a diamond/gem to be set and then placing the gem into that borehole and then using a technique to secure the diamond into the position.
 This type of setting frees the setter/jeweller from the constraints of prongs, claws, channels etc.

-Diamonds which are Pave set are diamonds very tightly set together by little beads or grains giving the illusion of a continuous surface of diamond.
-The word pave comes from the French for pavement due to the fact that the diamonds look like cobblestones or pavement.
-Pave was traditionally used back in the Victorian era but has made a strong comeback in recent years and is found on many diamond engagement rings and diamond set wedding rings.
+Diamonds which are Pave set are diamonds very tightly set together by little beads or grains giving the illusion of a continuous surface the diamond.
+The word pave comes from the French for pavement because the diamonds look like cobblestones or pavement.
+Pave was traditionally used back in the Victorian era but has made a strong comeback in recent years and is found on many diamond engagement rings and diamond-set wedding rings.